SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 You can also drop an `SRGAirPlayButton` onto your layout (displayed only when AirPlay is available) or an `SRGAirPlayView` (displaying the current route when AirPlay is active).

+#### Warning

+If you want users to reliably enable AirPlay playback also from the control center, you should use `SRGAirPlayButton` with your player layout, or integrate `MPRemoteCommandCenter`.
+These ensures your application is the current one registered with the control center when the user interacts with it, so that playback can actually be sent to an AirPlay receiver.
+If your application is not the current one at the moment the route is changed in the control center, playback will stay local.

 ## Audio session management

 No audio session specific management is provided by the library.
 Managing audio sessions is entirely the responsibility of the application, which gives you complete freedom over how playback happens, especially in the background or when switching between applications.
 As for AirPlay setup (see above), you can use the various block hooks to setup and restore audio session settings as required by your application.